-South Cook Intermediate Service Center No. 4 has discussed the options concerning the capabilities of preparing financial statements, including complete footnote disclosures that would not require significant changes by the auditor.
-We believe that it would not be cost beneficial to hire another employee or service provider to perform such a task.
+To prepare financial statements with footnote disclosures, would require additional staff/personnel, and at this time it would not be cost beneficial to hire another employee to perform the task.
 South Cook Intermediate Service Center No. 4 is confident in the abilities of the accounting/bookkeeping staff to prepare cash basis financial information as needed for reporting purposes throughout the year.
-In addition, the Bloom Township Treasurer's Office also oversees all financial statement preparation.
+The Bloom Township Treasurer's Office oversees all financial statement preparation.
 Management will pursue additional training when it is considered cost beneficial since training costs would take away from the funds available to provide educational services for the schools in the region.